MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 #### task.json

-Create a `task.json` file in the `buildAndReleaseTask` folder.
+Next, we create a `task.json` file in the `buildAndReleaseTask` folder.
 The `task.json` file describes the build or release task and is what the build/release system uses to render configuration options to the user and to know which scripts to execute at build/release time.

 Copy the following code and replace the `{{placeholders}}` with your task's information.
 The most important placeholder is the `taskguid`, and it must be unique.
 You can generate the `taskguid` by using [Microsoft's online GuidGen tool](https://www.guidgen.com/).